dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 -------

-**Useful terminologies**
-* `Sigmoid function` (`logistic function`): it is an activation function in ML (S shape) that transforms any number values between 0 and 1 in order to get output probabilities that express the probability that a particular output belongs to a particular class.
-     * In the sigmoid function, the variable z represents the input to the function.
-The function approaches 0 as z goes to large negative values and approaches 1 as z goes to large positive values.
-     * it is commonly used in binary classification problems to transform a linear combination of input features into probabilities

-* The `decision boundary` represents the threshold at which a model makes predictions about the class to which a new input belongs.
-Instances on one side of the decision boundary are assigned to one class, while instances on the other side are assigned to a different class.
-The goal of a ML training model is to find the optimal decision boundary that minimizes classification errors and generalizes well to new unseen data.

 ## Unsupervised Learning
 While in supervised learning the model learns from data labeled with the "right answers" and comes with inputs **x** (features), in **unsupervised** learning the data comes only with inputs **x** without the **y** outputs, and we are trying to find out insteresting patterns structured in a particular dataset (without having existing labels in the dataset)